Our planet’s location within our solar system and galaxy is more unique than you could imagine.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 One’s address is even more important in commercial real estate.
 Success or failure is directly tied to a store’s location.
 The three most important things in business are often trumpeted as, “Location!
-Location!!
-Location!!!”
+Location!
+Location!”

-Location in our solar system, galaxy and universe can mean the difference between the lush, vibrant planet on which we live, and a barren wasteland, devoid of life.
+Location in our solar system, galaxy and the universe can mean the difference between the lush, vibrant planet on which we live, and a barren wasteland, devoid of life.
 Though our solar system is remarkably stable compared to others, only a tiny few exist in which life might possibly survive.

 The formation of galaxies is said to be a violent and volatile occurrence.
 Collisions, explosions, combining of planets and the interplay of gravitational pulls come into play.
 With each budding galaxy, certain characteristics must appear within its solar systems to support terrestrial (rock) planets.
 Never mind the endless array of characteristics required for life.

-The universe is estimated to have ten billion, trillion stars, most having their own solar system.
+The universe is estimated to have ten trillion, trillion stars, most having their own solar system.
 The differences between these systems are great.
 Some stars are so enormous that their diameter would engulf Mars if they replaced the sun at the center of our solar system.
 Others are so small that planets with an orbit as close as Mercury would be solid blocks of ice.
 Some of the more exotic solar systems consist of clusters of stars intertwined in a gravitational dance that allows nothing larger than dust to form in their wake.

 Among all this diversity is an uncommon group, known as type G stars.
-Only an estimated 8% of the stars in the known universe are of this type and fall within the ideal age spectrum.
+Only an estimated 8 percent of the stars in the known universe are of this type and fall within the ideal age spectrum.
 When stars are the correct age, they are neither too hot nor too cold, and create the foundation of a solar system able to support life.

 However, the star type is only one factor.
 Stars must also form in metal-rich nebulae, which in turn produce metal-rich stars, creating the building blocks for the formation of terrestrial planets.
 Without complex metals, only gas giants such as Jupiter and Saturn would orbit a star.
 (Metals are also required for complex chemical reactions needed for life, but that is outside the scope of this article.)